 Getting Rid of Nasty Underground Neighbours – IoT Mouse Trap

 As a mole, you sometimes have the same problems like humans: Nasty neighbours.
 In my case, mice.
 I have a cat named Tommy (his full name is Thomas Alva Edison G.) and he takes it’s job quite seriously.
 He catches around 1.5-2 mice a day (or better say night?).
 Most of them are headless.
 Dear IT guys, mice don’t tend to have screens, but headless here means, without a head.
 Unfortunately, some of them seem to be better suited as a toy and kept alive.
-These little animals are really smart and quickly hide behind a cabinet or somewhere else when not continously wathced.
+These little animals are really smart and quickly hide behind a cabinet or somewhere else when not continously watched.
 After half an hour, Tommy loses interest, these mice found a new home and tend to stay.

 Everybody knowing me will correctly guess, that I didn’t simply bought a trap.
 And as it was saturday late evening, when I decided to hunt them down, I started printing one.
 You can find a nice one on printables here.
 The print took a few hours and was finished, just before I went to bed.
 So I placed it in the basement, where I definitely had a mouse.
 And I forgot about it until Tuesday.
 When I came back to the trap, you didn’t even need to look, you could smell it already, that the mouse did not piss off, but it pissed.
 I put it in the garden for Tommy to hunt it again 😛 and cleaned up the mess in the trap with a huge amount of water.